TheOdinProject/curriculum/rails/advanced_topics.md

 In an ordinary situation, there's no reason to use the `#send` method but if you don't know which method you're going to need to call, it's a lifesaver.
 Just pass it the symbolized name of the method you want to run on that object and Ruby will go looking for it.

 But how do you define a new method on the fly anyway?
-In this case, you can use the `#define_method` method, which takes the symbol of what you'd like to define and a block represending the method itself.
+In this case, you can use the `#define_method` method, which takes the symbol of what you'd like to define and a block representing the method itself.
 The following examples were taken from [this metaprogramming guide from ruby-metaprogramming.rubylearning.com](http://ruby-metaprogramming.rubylearning.com/html/ruby_metaprogramming_2.html):

     class Rubyist
       define_method :hello do |my_arg|